MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What are the common challenges?

-Microsoft Azure makes it easy to deploy cloud solutions.
+Microsoft Azure makes it easy to deploy and manage cloud solutions.
 However, building mission-critical workloads that are highly reliable on the platform remains a challenge for these main reasons:

 - Designing a reliable application at scale is complex.
 It requires extensive platform knowledge to select the right technologies _and_ optimally configure them to deliver end-to-end functionality.